e183b796621afbf902067460/skyeng-data-engineer/README.md

 # Exit
-- To stop and remover all running containers:
+- To stop and remove all running containers:
 ```
 docker-compose down
 ```